nd996/shiny_repo/README.md

 ---

-Basic working version, right now it adds the official R repo, installs the latest version of R, adds the R packages then installs Shiny server and one extra R package.
-The R packages can be installed through the install_package.pp simple by adding a new line.
+Basic working version, right now it adds the official R repo, installs the latest version of R, installs the shiny R package then installs Shiny server, one extra R package.
+The R packages can be installed through the r_packages.pp simply by adding a small code block.
+Shiny apps can now be installed from the shiny_apps.pp file, only basic support exists for now.
+This needs to include options like private git repo, if storage is needed and user authentication.

 To Do
 - Orgainse the files and folders including better naming **in progress**
 - Test Shiny deb is installed before installing again, right now it installs every time  **in progress**
 - No work on adding new apps has been started yet **in progress**
+    - Pull from git repo (only)
+    - User auth
+    - Private git repo
+    - Storage if needed
 - Eventually this should be a complete module we submit to Puppet Forge
 - Probably need to customise settings, for the web server, logs etc
-- Installing a r package with dependencies on a new shiny server takes more than the 300 timeout allows
+- Installing a r package with dependencies on a new shiny server can timeout, just rerun `puppet agant -t` to fix
 - More stuff I'm sure...

 ---